civil-society-dev/civilsociety.dev/content/learning/language-models/index.md

 - Cloud APIs for translation of already-public information
 - Clear data policies regarding what can be sent to external services

-This hybrid approach balances practical needs with sovereignty concerns.
+This hybrid approach balances practical needs with self-determination concerns.

 ### Scenario 2: Community Legal Aid